Best LPN Programs in Indiana

 LPN Reciprocity and NLC

-Indiana is in the process of becoming a Nurse Licensure Compact state.
-Legislation is enacted with implementation starting July 1, 2020.
+Indiana is a member of the NLC, or Nurse Licensure Compact.
 Under the NLC, nurses can practice in other NLC states, without having to obtain additional licenses.
 LPNs from other states can receive an Indiana license by endorsement.
 Along with the endorsement application, the applicant must also submit:

 Applicants from foreign countries must submit his or her official school transcripts--both high school or equivalent as well as any nursing program attended.
 The Commission on Graduates of Foreign Nursing Schools must perform a full course-by-course review and evaluate the credentials.